 Prof. Valentin Todorov

-Prof. Valentin Todorov was born in Maluk Vurshets, Gabrovo region.
-In 1968, he earned his B.A. from the Chemical and Technological Institute in Sofia.
-During 1974 he began work at the National Institute of Monuments and Culture as the director of the Central Research Laboratory.
-In 1988 he defended his thesis "An objective evaluation of polymers and resins, used as protective surfaces, binders, and adhesives in restorations".
-Since 2004 he has been a professor in the department of restoration at NHA.
-Part of his achievements are connected to his efforts to introduce new materials and technologies, the testing of old techniques and technologies of previous scholars, studying the destructive processes and their effects on cultural monuments.
-He is the author of over 80 scientific and applied sciences studies in Bulgarian and international publications.
+Prof. Valentin Todorov was born in the village of Malak Varshets, in the Gabrovo region.
+In 1968, he graduated from the Higher Institute of Chemical Technology in Sofia.
+In 1988, he defended his doctoral dissertation titled "On the Objective Evaluation of Polymers and Resins Used as Protective Coatings, Consolidants, and Adhesives in Restoration."
+Since 2004, he has been a professor in the Department of Restoration at the National Academy of Arts.
+Some of his key achievements include the implementation of new conservation materials and technologies, research into the techniques and technologies of the old masters, and the study of the causes of destructive processes and their manifestations on cultural heritage monuments.
+He is the author of over 80 scholarly and applied scientific publications in both Bulgarian and international journals.